ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

     ![GitHub Desktop: Clone Repository](../img/EditorManual/SourceControl/PushCommit.png "You can tell how seriously I take my project names."){: .center}

-7. Next time you make a change to the game within CORE, Git will pick up the changed files for you.
+7. Next time you make a change to the game within Core, Git will pick up the changed files for you.
 Each time you're done working or want to commit a big change, come back to GitHub Desktop and commit them with a clear message!

 Congrats on getting set up, and happy committing!

-## Tips on Using CORE with Git
+## Tips on Using Core with Git

-* **A CORE project will work best with Git when the project Hierarchy is very efficiently organized**.
+* **A Core project will work best with Git when the project Hierarchy is very efficiently organized**.

 This usually means separating parts into different folders.
 For example, you might keep all the scripts and gameplay objects in one folder, and all art models in another separate folder.